 While every treatment at Buffalo TMJ is highly customized to your individual needs, here is what you can generally expect:

 Is there anything else I can do to treat my sleep apnea?

 Lifestyle Changes & Other Considerations

 Being overweight is one of the most significant risk factors for obstructive sleep apnea.
 Even minimal weight loss can relieve the restriction of your airflow during the night.
-Consider a change in diet and getting more exercise to aid with your weight loss.
+Patients at our Orchard Park practice should consider a change in diet and getting more exercise to aid with their weight loss.

 Reduce Drinking and Smoking